-What if your engine is not cranking as usual and refuses to start.
+What if your engine is cranking as usual but refuses to start.

 You’re likely dealing with an ignition or fuel system issue, not starter problems.

 If you don’t know anything about cars then it’s probably best to contact someone like your local repair shop.